Q: What is Amazon QuickSight?

 You can share an analysis, dashboard, or story using the share icon from the QuickSight service interface.
 You will be able to select the recipients (email address, username or group name), permission levels, and other options before sharing the content with others.

-Upgrading from Standard to Enterprise Edition
+Can I upgrade from Standard Edition to Enterprise Edition?